Teddy Ruxpin

 Teddy Ruxpin is an electronic children's toy in the form of an animated-talking bear-like creature brand-defined as an 'Illiop'.
-The toy's mouth and eyes move while he tells stories about his adventures played on an audio tape cassette deck built into his back.
+The toy's mouth and eyes move while he tells stories about his adventures played on an audio cassette deck built into his back.
 While the character itself was created by Ken Forsse, the animated-talking toy was designed and built by Forsse’s Alchemy II, Inc. employees, including Larry Larsen and John Davies.
 Later versions replaced the cassette with a digital cartridge.

 At the peak of its popularity, Teddy Ruxpin became one of the best-selling toys of 1985 and 1986.
 The 2006 version was awarded the 2006 Animated Interactive Plush Toy of the Year award by Creative Child Magazine.
 A cartoon based on the character debuted in 1986.
 More than 8 million Teddy Ruxpin toys have been produced.
 A live-action film adaptation is in development.

 Technology

 Conventional cassette tapes carry two audio tracks for stereo sound reproduction.
-Teddy Ruxpin cassettes use the left track for audio and the right track for a control data stream which in the original 1985 version is encoded as Pulse-position modulation.
+Teddy Ruxpin cassettes use the left track for audio and the right track for a control data stream, which in the original 1985 version is encoded as Pulse-position modulation.
 The data stream operates the motors that animate the eyes and mouth, and it can also reroute the audio signal to Grubby, who is an octopede and the companion toy, by means of a proprietary cable.
 This allows the two toys to engage in pre-recorded interactions.
 Grubby only works with the original WoW versions of Teddy Ruxpin.

 When a standard audio cassette is played in the second or third generation Teddy Ruxpin, the system detects it, ignores the right audio track, and leaves Teddy motionless.
 The production eject mechanism was designed by global design firm RKS Design.
 Early versions of the toy featured three servo motors, later reduced to two, and eventually to one.